Reimagining city navigation in Copenhagen

 Pitching and Storytelling

-Bring a startup from zero to MVP
+Bringing a startup from zero to MVP

 During my fall semester studying abroad in Copenhagen through DIS Abroad, I took Innovation and Entrepreneurship in Europe, a course that challenged us to build a startup from scratch in 10 weeks.
 We had to identify real problems, iterate through multiple pitches, develop a niche product definition, and create a working MVP with a viable business model.